-Digital strategist with 20+ years experience working in Africa, Europe and North America.
+Techie with 20+ years experience working in Africa, Europe and North America.
 Persistent and adaptable problem-solver focused on technical, strategic and organizational solutions.
-Lifelong passion is to strengthen organizations working on meaningful social, political, economic and environmental issues by promoting and implementing innovative IT.
+Lifelong passion is to strengthen organizations working on meaningful social, political, economic and environmental issues by promoting and implementing effective use of technology.

 Specialties: strategic planning, leadership, community management, project management, and training.

 Contribute to brainstorming calls on timely tech topics to cover in upcoming editions and tech leaders to invite to author articles.
 Contribute articles on my own pet topics such as Open Data.

 Stiftung Kinder-Hilfe was founded in fall 1999 by Jutta Philippi Eigen and her mother Else Philippi with an investment of DM 500,000.
 The Foundation supports socially disadvantaged children in poor countries through small but discrete and effective investments.

 Set up SC4G website and connected volunteer developers with participating humanitarian open source software projects.

 Developed and implemented IT strategy to meet requirements for team collaboration, e-conferencing, event management, community website, and constituency relationship management.
 Stewarded Communications Community of Practice for leading Global Action Networks.
 Organized workshops in Stockholm, Geneva and Bonn.

 Coordinated change process for transforming organization into international network of autonomous centers contributing to the oneworld.net global justice portal.
 Performed feasibility study in collaboration with the British Council for NigeriaNet, a proto Web 2.0 site for human rights community in Nigeria.
 Led NGO consultative forum in Lagos and introduced project to Lagos-based donors.
 Wrote successful funding proposals to European Commission and Ford Foundation.